Best Practices for Access Point Security in WatchGuard Cloud

 Enable Airspace Monitoring and ThreatSync Integration

-You can enable Airspace Monitoring and ThreatSync integration on your access points to monitor your network for malicious access points and take response actions against these threat devices.
+We recommend that you enable Airspace Monitoring and ThreatSync integration on your access points to monitor your network for malicious access points and take response actions against these threat devices.

 Airspace Monitoring uses WatchGuard's patented identification technology to scan your wired network and your wireless airspace for malicious access points such as Rogue, Suspected Rogue, and Evil Twin access points.